kungfuai/triton-inference-examples/reverse_image_search/README.md

 - a vector similarity module, which returns the most similar images based on vector similarity.

-To run this example, please checkout the repo:
+To run this example (Docker needed), please checkout the repo:

 ```
 git clone https://github.com/kungfuai/triton-inference-examples